Child Anxiety

 - What factors or stressors do you think are contributing to anxiety in this child?

 Early intervention can help reduce anxious feelings in children and prevent problems from escalating.
-Children who exhibit high levels of anxiety or who suffer from an anxiety disorder also need help to develop healthy coping strategies to ameliorate and reduce their feelings of anxiety.
-Dr. O. Connor’s services can help you to help an anxious child.
+Children who exhibit high levels of anxiety or who suffer from an anxiety disorder need help to develop healthy coping strategies to ameliorate and reduce their anxious feelings.

-Dr. O'Connor offers Psychological Assessments to help children who are showing high levels of anxiety.
-To find out how Dr. O'Connor tailors her psychological testing services to meet the needs of the anxious child, click here.
+Click here to learn how Dr. O'Connor tailors her psychological testing services to meet the needs of the anxious child, click here.